All Episodes

 He is survived by his wife, Amber, who gave birth to their second daughter three months after he died.

-Now the Foundation has helped over one thousand military and first responder families navigate what is the worst times in their lives by removing the burden of that mortgage payment.
+Now, the foundation has helped over 1,000 military and first responder families navigate what is the worst times in their lives by removing the burden of that mortgage payment.

-But they're asking all of us to commit to eleven bucks a month.
+But they're asking all of us to commit to 11 bucks a month.

 We are committed here on Team Hannity.

-All right, before we get to our busy phones, let's go and play some of the highlights of the Fox GOP primary debate.
+All right, before we get to our busy bones, let's go and play some of the highlights of the Fox GOP primary debate.

 I enjoyed it.